Janet Cooke: Fabricated story scandal

-On April 14, Cooke was confronted about these discrepancies by Post editors, and admitted to fabricating her background.
-Editors then reviewed her notes and recorded interviews for the story, and found no evidence she had ever interviewed a child who was using heroin.
-While Cooke initially stood by her reporting, she began to equivocate over the following hours, before finally admitting that "Jimmy" was fabricated.
+On April 14, Cooke was confronted about these discrepancies by Post editors and admitted to fabricating her background.
+Editors then reviewed her notes and recorded interviews for the story, and found no evidence that she had ever interviewed a child who was using heroin.
+While Cooke initially stood by her reporting, she began equivocating over the following hours, before finally admitting that "Jimmy" was fabricated.
 On the morning of April 15, Cooke issued a statement in which she publicly confessed this and announced her resignation from the Post.
 The Pulitzer Prize for Feature Writing was instead given to Teresa Carpenter, for her article in The Village Voice about the murder of Dorothy Stratten.

-Of "Jimmy's World", Woodward said:I believed it, we published it.
-Official questions had been raised, but we stood by the story and her.
-Internal questions had been raised, but none about her other work.
-The reports were about the story not sounding right, being based on anonymous sources, and primarily about purported lies [about] her personal life—[told by three reporters], two she had dated and one who felt in close competition with her.
-I think that the decision to nominate the story for a Pulitzer is of minimal consequence.
-I also think that it won is of little consequence.
-It is a brilliant story—fake and fraud that it is.
-It would be absurd for me or any other editor to review the authenticity or accuracy of stories that are nominated for prizes.
+Of "Jimmy's World", Woodward said:

 Gabriel García Márquez said about Cooke, "It was unfair that she won the Pulitzer prize, but also unfair that she didn't win the Nobel Prize in Literature."
 Cooke appeared on The Phil Donahue Show in January 1982 and said that the high-pressure environment of the Post had corrupted her judgment.
 She said that her sources had hinted to her about the existence of a boy such as Jimmy but, unable to find him, she eventually created a story about him to satisfy her editors.

 Later life

 Cooke later married a lawyer who subsequently became a diplomat.
-The couple moved to Paris in 1985, living there for the next decade.
-However, their marriage eventually dissolved, and Cooke said that the divorce left her impoverished.
-She returned to the United States, supporting herself with low-wage service jobs and financial support from her mother.
-In 1996, she gave an interview about the "Jimmy's World" episode to GQ reporter Mike Sager, a former Washington Post colleague whom she had briefly dated during her time there.
-Cooke and Sager sold the film rights to the story to Tri-Star Pictures for $1.6 million, but the project never moved past the script stage.
+The couple relocated to Paris in 1985, living there for the next decade.
+However, their marriage eventually ended, and Cooke said that the divorce left her impoverished.
+She returned to the United States, supporting herself with low-wage service jobs and financial help from her mother.

+In 1996, she gave an interview about the "Jimmy's World" episode to GQ reporter Mike Sager, a former Washington Post colleague whom she had dated briefly during her time there.
+Cooke and Sager sold the movie rights to the story to Tri-Star Pictures for $1.6 million, but the project never advanced past the script stage.

 In 2016, Sager wrote in the Columbia Journalism Review that Cooke "is living within the borders of the continental United States, within a family setting, and pursuing a career that does not primarily involve writing".